DataCorrupted/peter-site/content/post/homeward.md

  We lost freedom and we have to stand in line to listen to whatever our government has to say.
  And to fight for freedom many even lost their lives 30 years ago.
 "
-I added, had to make sure his not misunderstanding anything.
+I added, had to make sure he is not misunderstanding anything.

 "
  Yeah, I know the democracy stuff, but there is no such a system that works for all.